smol-ai/ainews-web-2025/src/content/issues/24-06-05-ainews-5-small-news-items.md

 date: '2024-06-06T02:50:37.633247Z'
 original_slug: ainews-5-small-news-items
 description: >-
-  Leopold Aschenbrenner released a detailed five-part series on AGI timelines predicting a trillion-dollar impact from current AI progress, while Cohere completed a $450 million funding round at a $5 billion valuation.
+  Leopold Aschenbrenner released a detailed 5-part series on AGI timelines predicting a **trillion dollar cluster** from current AI progress, while **Cohere** completed a significant **$450 million funding round** at a $5 billion valuation.
+Additionally, DeepMind shared advances in **uncertainty quantification** for LLMs, and **Mistral AI** launched a fine-tuning API for their models, signaling ongoing innovation in model efficiency and customization.
-  Additionally, DeepMind introduced advancements in uncertainty quantification for large language models and new efficient architectures like xLSTM showing promising performance over transformers.
 tags:
-  - agi
-  - agi-timelines
-  - cohere
-  - funding
-  - deepmind
-  - uncertainty-quantification
+  - untagged
+companies: []
+models: []
+topics:
-  - xlstm
+  - untagged
 ---